deresamad/Palmoria-HR-analysis/README.md

 $90,000.Does Palmoria meet this requirement?
 5. What is the amount to be paid as bonus to individual employees?
-- what is the total amount to be paid to individual employees (salary inclusive of bonus)?
+6. what is the total amount to be paid to individual employees (salary inclusive of bonus)?
-- what is the total amount to be paid out per region and company-wide?
+7. what is the total amount to be paid out per region and company-wide?

+   ## Skills/Concept Demonstrated
+   The following PowerBi features were incorporated:
+   - Quick measures
+   - Filters
+   - Power Query
+   - DAX

+   ## Modelling
+   The project did not require modelling of any sort as it was only a single table of data.

+   ## Data Sourcing
+   The data was downloaded as a csv file.
+It contained 1016 rows and 6 columns.